rachel-brain/track-and-improve/README.md

 ## User Story

 As a user, I want to be able to view, create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+If the exercise is a cardio exercise, I should be able to track my distance travelled.
 As the saying goes, you can't improve what you don't track.